molecule/molecule.github.io/_post_drafts/Info214 - Naive Usability.md

 - **Frustration levels.** For these types of interfaces (task-oriented, not a game), this should be zero.
 - **Total clicks to task completion.** I'm including this because I don't have intuition about the difference between total clicks and time to completion: I could imagine an interface where a user only clicks once, but it took them ~8 minutes to decide where to click.
 But I could also imagine an application that involves more clicks but each one is confident and gets the job done correctly and quickly.
 (I would still think fewer clicks would probably be better, but perhaps for a specialized application it would make sense).

-### Familiar

-### Unfamiliar
-The EdgeX interface for an online class.
-EdgeX is a system to support Massively Open Online Courses, so it's designed to be experienced primarily online.
-I'm using it for a class here on campus, but still mostly engage with it online.
-It's basically another Bcourses that this professor prefers because he regularly runs MOOCs.
-I've used it before, many years ago, but have no memory (and the interface has likely changed since then anyway).
-I have used it regularly so far this semester.

 #### Summary of task
+I chose to assess two versions of an interface that supports the same thing, namely: course navigation interfaces.
+Both EdX and BCourses are ways for students to engage with the course material, check the syllabus, communicate with other students and generally stay connected with the class.
+I chose to attempt to complete the same task with both interfaces:

 - Log in.
 - Look at assignments for this week.
 Figure out what is due, the reading assignments, and prepare for the lecture topic.

 #### Inherent complexity of task

-- Logging in is a common and familiar action, so this should go very quickly.
+- Logging in is a common and familiar action, with well-established conventions, so this should go very quickly.
 Even if I have to "sign up" using it for the first time, it should still go quickly and be familiar.
 - Because this app is designed to support online coursework, I expect that checking assignments should also be very straightforward.
 That's one of the main things I expect people to do with an app like this, so it should be very easy and fast.
 It may take a minute or two to become familiar with the interface, but I expect the information I need to be readily available perhaps even in different formats (calendar, list, syllabus, etc).
 There may be a lot of information, but I would still expect a relatively straightforward interface.
 This course isn't unusual in any way, so I would not expect any "unique" requirements.

+### Familiar
+Bcourses.
+This is Berkeley's chosen course interface system.
+In theory, it supports assignments, syllabus, and conversations.
+Many classes use it as a way to communicate with their classes, and I've been using it regularly for at least two years here.
+I chose this as a direct comparison with EdX, another course-interface.

+### Unfamiliar
+Edge Edx.
+The EdgeX interface for an online class.
+EdgeX is a system to support Massively Open Online Courses, so it's designed to be experienced primarily online.
+I'm using it for a class here on campus, but still mostly engage with it online.
+It's basically another Bcourses that this professor prefers because he regularly runs MOOCs.
+I've used it before, many years ago, but have no memory (and the interface has likely changed since then anyway).
+I finally logged in for the first time last week, when I took these notes.

 #### Results
 **Logging in:** this did indeed go quickly.
 It appears I have an account from many years ago (possibly from before I was an undergrad!).
 I didn't remember that, but my browser did, so my old password worked immediately.
 This was basically effortless.